tensorlakeai/indexify/operations/k8s/README.md

 The chart is configured to run in a local environment.
 To run in a production environment, you'll want to make sure to configure the following:

-- High Availability - by default, the coordinator starts up with a single replica.
-To run in HA mode, set the replicas to an odd number via `coordinator.replicas`.

 - Blob Store - We're using minio for local development via the [official chart][minio]. `local.yaml` configures it to run without persistence.
 To use S3, set `minio.enabled=false` and make sure IAM has added the correct